 All birth control pills have the ability to influence the growth and appearance of your scalp and body hair.
-While birth control pills may not affect your scalp hair at all, they can do so if you have a genetic predisposition to hormonal hair loss and/or a follicle sensitivity to androgens (male hormones).
+While birth control pills may not affect your scalp hair at all, they can do so if you have a genetic predisposition to hormonal hair loss and/or a follicle sensitivity to androgens (male hormones), which are naturally present in all females.

-In these cases, the effect they have on your hair can either be positive or negative, and this depends on the pill’s hormone combination and also on your body’s metabolism of the drug.
+In these cases, the effect they have on your hair can either be positive or negative, depending on the pill’s hormone combination and also on your body’s metabolism of the drug.
 Interestingly enough, certain birth control pills are sometimes prescribed solely to combat hair loss – such as Dianette in the case of hair loss associated with PCOS.

 If you experience hormonal hair loss, i.e. increased shedding due to high follicle sensitivity to circulating androgens (male hormones), certain birth control pills can be very helpful.
 Such contraceptive pills are anti-androgenic, and so reduce the action of androgens on your hair follicles.
 Anti-androgenic pills contain two hormones – oestrogen and progestin, although some only contain progestin.